Teaching Ratings¶

 Answer: Since the p-value is greater than 0.05, we cannot reject the null hypothesis as there is no evidence of an association between visible minorities and tenure.

-Using regression with t-test, does gender affect teaching evaluation score?¶
+Using regression with t-test, does gender affect teaching evaluation scores?¶

 State the hypothesis: